Published in

 Jesus Christ is essentially the most crucial subject of religious paintings.
-Read on to know about eleven of the famous paintings of Jesus.
+Read on to know about fifteen of the famous paintings of Jesus.

 Famous Paintings of Jesus

 Renaissance, an artistic period that carried attempts to restore traditional European art and regain the old values spoiled by the fancy Gothic period, is often mistaken as a succession.
 Though the Renaissance’s foundation was to find what was gone, the people of this period were intellectuals who invented something never seen before.
 These inventions contributed immensely to art, architecture, sculpture, philosophy, music, literature, and sciences.
 If not for this period, it would have taken humans too long to design the ideal dome, translate Aristotle’s texts, study different phenomena of nature, or invent the compound microscope.
 Though the inventions expand to uncalculated boundaries, today, as we speak of the past, one of the fragments that tied together all the bits and presented them to us for learning and admiration of our ancestral knowledge is Renaissance paintings.
 One of the crucial things to understand is that it was during this period that we have a succession of art periods and movements.
 All the paintings we see as successful have the foundations of the Renaissance.
 However, most of the paintings which blew out hearts belong to the religious category.
-And so today, I am here to provide you with a list of 11 famous paintings of Jesus to celebrate this excellent craftsmanship, belonging to different periods.
-So, let us get started.
+And so today, I am here to provide you with a list of 15 famous paintings of Jesus to celebrate this excellent craftsmanship, belonging to different periods.
+Before we start, here’s a quick word from our article sponsor.

 Famous Paintings of Jesus to Know About.